Cutoff for Random Walks on Upper Triangular Matrices: Concluding Remarks and Open Questions

-We studied typical distance for $k \lesssim \log \abs{A_{p,d}}$, where $A_{p,d}$ is the Abelianisation and $\abs{A_{p,d}} = p^{d-1} = n^{2/d}$.
-We show that when $k \asymp \log \abs{A_{p,d}}$ the typical distance is order $k$.
-Analogously, we study typical distance for Abelian groups in \cite[\Cref{2res:summary:typdist}]{HT:2}, obtaining analogous results---for an Abelian group $G$, its Abelianisation is itself.
-The regime $k \asymp \log \abs G$ is the point at which the Cayley graph of an Abelian group becomes an expander; see \cite[\Cref{3res:summary:gap}]{HT:3}.
-It is natural to conjecture that the analogue holds for Heisenberg groups.
+We studied typical distance for $k \lesssim \log \abs \uab$.
+In the boundary regime $k \asymp \log \abs \uab$, the typical distance is order $k$.
+We study typical distance for Abelian groups in \cite[\cref{res-p3:intro:typdist}]{HOt:rcg:abe:geom}, obtaining analogous results---for an Abelian group, $G = \gab$.
+The regime $k \asymp \log \abs G$ is the point at which the Cayley graph of an Abelian group becomes an expander; see \cite[\cref{res-p3:intro:gap}]{HOt:rcg:abe:geom}.
+It is natural to conjecture an analogue for upper triangular groups.
+It is known that the $G_k$ is an expander whp for \textit{any} group is when, eg, $k \ge 2 \log_2 {}\abs G$; this is the celebrated Alon--Roichman theorem~\cite{AR:cayley-expanders}.